Tanzu-Solutions-Engineering/tanzu-to-go-workshop/kpack/2-kpack.md

 # Install kpack

-Make sure you have cloned this repo, navigate to this (knative) directory, and edit the [kpack-config.yaml](kpack-config.yaml) to customize it for your install.
+Make sure you have cloned this repo, navigate to this (kpack) directory, and edit the [kpack-config.yaml](kpack-config.yaml) to customize it for your install.

 Run the installer script:
 ```./install-kpack.sh```